Paul Robeson: Legacy and honors

 Early in his life, Robeson was one of the most influential participants in the Harlem Renaissance.
 His achievements in sport and culture were all the more impressive given the barriers of racism he had to surmount.
 Robeson brought Negro spirituals into the American mainstream.
 He was among the first artists to refuse to perform to segregated audiences.
-Historian Penny Von Eschen wrote: "After McCarthyism, [Robeson's stand] on anti-colonialism in the 1940s would never again have a voice in American politics, but the [African independence movements] of the late 1950s and 1960s would vindicate his anti-colonial [agenda]."
+Historian Penny Von Eschen wrote that while McCarthyism curbed American anti-colonialist politics in the 1940s such as Robeson's, "the [African independence movements] of the late 1950s and 1960s would vindicate his anti-colonial [agenda]."

-In 1945, he received the Spingarn medal from the NAACP.
+In 1945, he received the Spingarn Medal from the NAACP.
 Several public and private establishments he was associated with have been landmarked, or named after him.

+In 1950, Robeson was awarded the International Peace Prize for his Songs of Peace.

 His efforts to end Apartheid in South Africa were posthumously rewarded in 1978 by the United Nations General Assembly.
 Paul Robeson: Tribute to an Artist won an Academy Award for best short documentary in 1980.
 In 1995, he was named to the College Football Hall of Fame.
 In the centenary of his birth, which was commemorated around the world, he was awarded a Lifetime Achievement Grammy Award, as well as a star on the Hollywood Walk of Fame.
 Robeson is also a member of the American Theater Hall of Fame.

 As of 2011, the run of Othello starring Robeson was the longest-running production of a Shakespeare play ever staged on Broadway.
 He received a Donaldson Award for his performance.
 His Othello was characterised by Michael A. Morrison in 2011 as a high point in Shakespearean theatre in the 20th century.
 In 1930, while performing Othello in London, Robeson was painted by the British artist Glyn Philpot; this portrait was sold in 1944 under the title Head of a Negro and thereafter thought lost, but was rediscovered by Simon Martin, the director of the Pallant House Gallery, for an exhibition held there in 2022.

 Robeson archives exist at the Academy of Arts; Howard University, and the Schomburg Center for Research in Black Culture.
 In 2010, Susan Robeson launched a project at Swansea University, supported the Welsh Assembly, to create an online learning resource in her grandfather's memory.

 In 1976, the apartment building on Edgecombe Avenue in the Washington Heights section of Manhattan where Robeson lived during the early 1940s was officially renamed the Paul Robeson Residence, and declared a National Historic Landmark.
 In 1993, the building was designated a New York City landmark as well.
 Edgecombe Avenue itself was later co-named Paul Robeson Boulevard.